Global Road Files for Bankruptcy

 Global Road, a film studio that once hoped to bridge the divide between U.S. and China and fashion hit movies for a worldwide audience, has filed for bankruptcy.
 The struggling company has been selling unreleased movies in recent days and laying off dozens of people as it tried to meet its financial obligations.
 Creditors, led by Bank of America, seized control of Global Road last month.

 The company filed for Chapter 11 protection in Delaware bankruptcy court, citing between $100 million and $500 million in liabilities.
 Its largest creditors include Viacom, NBCUniversal, TBS, Disney, and Bank Leumi.
-Global Road has released a series of flops including the Jodie Foster thriller “Hotel Artemis” and the Reese Witherspoon romantic comedy “Home Again.”
+Global Road has released a series of flops including the Jodie Foster thriller “Hotel Artemis” and the family film “Show Dogs.”

 Bank Leumi, an Israeli bank that’s suing Global Road over its unreleased Johnny Depp film “City of Lies,” is the largest creditor with a $10.8 million unsecured claim.
 Viacom is the second largest creditor with a $7.1 million unsecured claim, according to filings.